|

-Note: This document is a continuation of Understanding Early Street Light Circuits
+Note: This document is a continuation of

+The challenge that engineers faced with early street lighting systems involved getting the appropriate current to travel long distances without suffering excessive line loss or having to use impractically large diameter conductors.
 The answer lay in connecting the lamps in series, daisy-chaining one lamp to the other, creating a large loop.
 If each lamp individually required around 50 volts to operate, a string of 40 lamps would require 2,000 volts.
 The amperage required would not increase substantially so the system could run on a high voltage, low amperage basis, needing much smaller conductors to supply the lights.
+Since the lamps were daisy-chained together, if one lamp failed, the whole circuit would go dark.
+This problem was initially addressed by isolating each lamp with an autotransformer.
+The series circuit would feed through the autotransformer and the autotransformer then fed power to the lamp.
+If a lamp failed, the load on the circuit would change but the remaining lamps would remain lit.
+Some means of regulating current on the circuit was necessary to prevent remaining lamps from getting too much voltage as other lamps failed and dropped out of the circuit. |

 The answer to the failed lamp problem was solved by means of the constant current regulator.